Shopify/mobile-buy-sdk-android/README.md

 Note that if your checkout contains a line item that requires shipping, you must provide a shipping address and a shipping line as part of your checkout.

+To obtain the handle required for updating a shipping line, you must first poll for shipping rates.

 ###### Updating email [⤴](#table-of-contents)

 ```java